Back to Blog

 In addition to these publications, the FCA has been actively enforcing regulations in the market.
 They fined Sigma Broking Limited £530,000 and imposed bans and fines on its former directors due to market abuse reporting failures[2].
 Furthermore, the FCA revoked UK CFD permissions for Cyprus-based CFD firms Maxiflex Ltd (trading as EuropeFX), Maxigrid Limited (trading as Dualix & AGM Markets), and Reliantco Investments Ltd (trading as UFX)[3].
 The FCA also intervened by stopping BDSwiss from offering CFDs to UK customers[4].

-Key Takeaways for CFD Providers
+Key takeaways for CFD providers

 In response to the growing pressure and regulatory scrutiny faced by CFD providers, there are several key takeaways that firms should consider implementing: